 The Amount Of Money Needed To Retire Early And Live In Poverty

-As more people look to retire early (<60), more people are looking for shortcuts in order to reach early retirement quicker.
+As more people look to retire early, more people are looking for shortcuts in order to reach early retirement quicker.
 Some hate their jobs so much they are willing to retire early and live in poverty!

 Instead of retiring early to live in poverty or near poverty, wouldn't it be better to find a different job to live a more comfortable life?
 I think so.

 Post-pandemic, I've made the argument early retirement / FIRE is becoming obsolete.
 No longer do we need to grind so hard and sacrifice to get out ASAP.
 Instead, there are now a plethora of new ways to earn money.
-Further, if you are able to work from home, you've got ultimate flexibility!
+Knowledge workers can now work from home without really having to work, as witnessed by the crowded pickleball courts during the weekdays.
+Why ever quit such a job early!

 My goal for this article is to help you think about early retirement in a more healthy and balanced way.
 FIRE FOMO is real.
 Instead of feeling an intense rush to try and retire as early as possible, consider the alternatives.